msu-cmse-courses/cmse495-SS24/Syllabus.md

 ## Assignment Submissions

 Follow the directions on the assignment submissions.
 Please do not make your instructors guess where things are.
 If it takes work to track something down then points will be taken off projects.
-If it is obvious to you then it may not be obvious to the isntructors.
-Remember professionalizm is a key learning goal in this course.
+If it is obvious to you then it may not be obvious to the instructors.
+Remember professionalism is a key learning goal in this course.

 ## Email